Manjiri-here/Linux/Linux commands.md

 $ ls

 $ cd

 $ pwd

 $ mkdir

 $ rmdir  ... removes directory if it is empty

 $rm  .. removes file

 $ rm -r .. removes directory recursively

+$ rm -rf .. removes files/directory forcefully. f=forceflly, r=recursive

 $ cp  .. copies file or directory

 $ mv .. copies file or directory

 $ cat .. displays content of a file

 $ touch ... used to create a file

 $ more file.txt  .. views contents of a file page by page

 $ less ...same as more but allows backwards navigation and few more advantages.
 Hence **less** is preferred over **more**

 $ head -n <filename>   ... displays first few lines of a file.
 By default it displays first 10 lines of a file, but you can specify number using -3, etc

 $ tail -n filename

 $ nano filename   ... text editor like vi

 $ vi filename .. text editor

 # Commands for system operations: